traject/traject/README.md

 Use `-u` as a shortcut for `s solr.url=X`

     traject -c conf_file.rb -u http://example.com/solr marc_file.mrc

+Run `traject -h` to see the command line help screen listing all available options.

 Also see `-I load_path` and `-G Gemfile` options under Extending With Your Own Code.

 See also [Hints for batch and cronjob use](./doc/batch_execution.md) of traject.

 ## Extending With Your Own Code